 - No need for dedicated monitoring resources, each SAP user will become a sensor.

-- Seamlessly integrates with SecurityBridge and your SIEM platform.
+- Seamlessly integrated with SecurityBridge and your SIEM platform.

 SecurityBridge Identity Protection transforms an SAP instance of choice into a verifier.
 The verifier evaluates all logons and interlinked meta-data to decide whether a new identity should be created.
-This entire process happens in real-time and seamlessly without noticeable impact on the system performance.
-Whenever the identifier of SB-IP creates a new identity, the applicant receives an information email.
+This entire process happens in real-time and seamlessly without any noticeable impact on the system performance.
+Whenever the identifier creates a new identity, the applicant receives a confirmation email.

 If the true owner of the identity does not recognize the login activity, a potentially malicious logon can be reported.
-With identity theft, every minute counts!
+With identity theft, every minute counts.
 A security event should lead to immediate manual or automated actions.
-SB supports automated account lock or session termination via a rule based action framework.
+SecurityBridge supports automated account locking or session termination via a rule-based action framework

-Our product and security experts will provide you a one-two-one meeting to answer all your questions.
+Our product and security experts will provide you with insight into how the platform can work in your environment

 See SecurityBridge in action.